Retiarius: Fighting style

 In the lower frame of this mosaic at the National Archaeological Museum in Madrid, the retiarius Kalendio captures the secutor Astyanax in his net.
 Nevertheless, in the upper image, Kalendio lies wounded on the ground and raises his dagger to surrender.

 The retiarius was traditionally pitted against a secutor or, possibly on rare occasions, a murmillo.
 Despite the disparity between the nearly nude net-fighter and his heavily armoured adversary, modern re-enactments and experiments show that the retiarius was by no means outmatched.
 His lack of heavy equipment meant that he could use speed and evasion to his advantage.
 He also fought with three offensive weapons to his opponent's one.
 The net-fighter had to avoid close combat at all costs, keep his distance, and wait for an opening to stab with his trident or throw his net.
 The name secutor means "pursuer" or "chaser", because this gladiator had to chase down the retiarius.
 They were also known as contraretiarii ("those against the net-man").
 The secutor's strategy was to keep behind his shield (scutum) and force his opponent into close combat so that he could strike with his sword.
 In close quarters, the net-man had only his galerus shoulder guard for defence; its design forced him to keep his head ducked down behind it.
 The secutor's helmet greatly restricted his sight, hearing, and airflow.
 Coupled with the heavy weight of his arms and armour—the gear of a murmillo, of which the secutor was a variant, weighed 15 to 18 kg—this gladiator was in greater danger of exhausting himself in a long fight.
 One of the retiarius's tactics was to jab at the secutor's shield (the heaviest part of his equipment), forcing him to block and wear himself out.

 In skilled hands, the net was a useful weapon.
 The retiarius's primary objective with it was to capture his opponent.
 A ewer found at Rheinzabern demonstrates the throwing technique: the retiarius held the net folded up in his right hand and cast it underhanded.
 He held his trident and dagger in his left hand, careful to keep the trident's prongs pointed downward to avoid snagging it in the mesh.
 If the toss missed, the retiarius used the drawrope tied to his wrist to bring the net back in hand.
 On a successful cast, the gladiator tightened the drawcord around the net's perimeter and tried to unbalance or topple his rival.
 A successful cast of the net could win the battle for the retiarius straightaway.
 This was not certain, however, as a mosaic at the National Archaeological Museum in Madrid shows: in the first panel, the retiarius Kalendio has caught his opponent, a secutor named Astyanax, in his net.
 In the later image, however, Kalendio lies on the ground, wounded, and raises his dagger to surrender.
-The inscription above Kalendio shows the sign for "null", implying that the match organisers ordered him killed.
+The inscription above Kalendio shows the Greek capital theta (Θ, for thanatos, death), implying that the match organisers ordered him killed.